 The custom report templates you create appear under My Dashboards in the navigation panel.
-To run a report immediately based on one of these templates, select the template and click Run ( like Run ) on the toolbar.
+To run a report immediately based on one of these templates, select the template and click Run ( I not toolbar.

 Each time you run a report based on a custom report template, you can change the data Foglight includes in the report by setting the parameterized input values.
 For more information, see the online help topic,.